hstoklosa/twitter-clone/README.md

 ### Progess Update: 18/07/2023

-**PERSONAL NOTE:** A month into my boxing training, and it is great! :D

 **PERSONAL NOTE:** Lately I've been diving into new technologies that I will be using to build the Twitter clone.
 It's been somewhat time-consuming (thus the lack of updates), but I still managed to become familiar with their usage and how they can be combined to build a fully functional app.

 1. I've learnt `Docker` and `docker-compose` to create a multi-container application.
 The architecture splits the full-stack application into 3 containers (client, server, database), which run and communicate with each other in parallel.
 The technology will save me a lot of time in the future, because it allows for **faster deployements and migrations**.